From what we mentioned about the ways of investing in stocks and mutual funds last week, it’s time to introduce the rest of the methods!

 If you are investing in index funds, make sure that you have fully understood your risk tolerance and investment period.
 Investment newbies can also try to calculate your ideal investment proportion by this rule – subtract your age from 110.
 The resulting figure would then be the percentage of stocks that you are recommended to hold, while the rest of it could be used for bond purchases.

 On the other hand, it is also doable to utilize robo advisors.
-We just have to register online or in an app, the programme would then do its magic and mix&match different investment combinations.
+We just have to register online or in an app, the programme would then do its magic and mix and match different investment combinations.
 The benefit of this is that automation deprives the process from man-made mistakes.

 Bear in mind that there is never a best market entry method.
 We have to stay cautious and diligent, while always reminding ourselves that the earlier we start investing, the more compound interests that we are able to earn.